‘Bold And The Beautiful’ Weekly Spoilers: Katie’s Deadly Diagnosis, Sally Answers Wyatt & Ridge Trusts Shauna

 Monday, September 23 – Sally Answers Wyatt’s Proposal

 Bill Spencer (Don Diamont) will be shaken when he sees Katie lying unconscious on the floor.
-He will become emotional and declare his love for, according to The Inquisitr.
+He will become emotional and declare his love for her, according to The Inquisitr.
 Dollar Bill will be upset at the thought of losing the woman he loves.

 Sally will give Wyatt an answer, per Highlight Hollywood.
 He asked Sally to be his wife after she told him that she was afraid of getting hurt again.
 Will Sally agree to be Wyatt’s wife?